iossifovlab/gpf/userdocs/administration/configuration/genomicScores.rst

   scores = <genomic score id 1>,<genomic score id 2>,<...>

 A comma-separated list of selected genomic scores.
-If this property is missing then all deffind scores in this file are selected.
+If this property is missing then all defined scores in this file are selected.

 [genomicScores.<score id>]
 ----------------------------